5 thoughtful ways to answer the question ‘How are you?’

 This is a good answer if you want to be gracious and share something but not get into a heavy discussion.

 The “thank you for asking” up front warms up your response by showing that you appreciate the question.
 Saying that you are doing well indicates that you want to offer some insight into your life.
-This answer has an upbeat quality, but it’s not too rah rah!
+This answer has an upbeat quality, but it’s not too rah-rah!
 And it doesn’t require that the listener responds with a personal disclosure or probing question about your life.

 2. THINGS ARE GOOD.
-I JUST HAD MY SECOND COVID SHOT.
+I JUST HAD MY SECOND COVID-19 SHOT.

-Here’s an answer to give if you want to be forthcoming—say, to a friend, a colleague or an acquaintance you haven’t seen for a while.
+Here’s an answer to give if you want to be forthcoming—say, to a friend, a colleague, or an acquaintance you haven’t seen for a while.

 We all crave connection these days and sharing something specific strengthens your ties with the other person.
-It could be that you got your vaccination, or that you love the warm weather and sunshine (“Things are good, I’m loving this warm weather,”) or that you’re having a particularly great day (“I’m having a great day: slept well, had a terrific workout this morning, and now you and I are together.”)
-Follow that up with, “And how are things with you?”
+It could be that you got your vaccination, or that you love the warm weather and sunshine (“things are good, I’m loving this warm weather,”) or that you’re having a particularly great day (“I’m having a great day: slept well, had a terrific workout this morning, and now you and I are together.”)
+Follow that up with, “and how are things with you?”

 This answer works really well for people who know you, care about you, and want to engage with you.
 It opens a dialogue that can be meaningful for both of you.